CodeSpent/phanford.dev/content/articles/using-chatgpt-to-learn-how-to-code/index.md

 ---
-title: "Generating Mock Data with ChatGPT: A Practical Guide"
+title: 'Generating Mock Data with ChatGPT: A Practical Guide'
-description: "Learn how to use ChatGPT to generate realistic mock data for testing and development purposes."
+description: 'Learn how to use ChatGPT to generate realistic mock data for testing and development purposes.'
-published: "2023-08-30T11:00:00.000Z"
+published: '2023-08-30T11:00:00.000Z'
 tags: ['testing', 'ChatGPT']
 ---